JulSeb42/base-next-styled/README.md

 `UI/ImageFix`: Component to fix bugs from `next/image`.

 `UI/LinkFix`: Component to fix bugs with styled `next/link`.

+`UI/Icon`: Component to display SVG images as icons.

 `AppHead`: All elements contained in the `<head>` of your page.